suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Vulnerabilities with Internet of Things (IoT) devices have raised the need for a reliable and secure firmware update mechanism that is also suitable for constrained devices.
-To protect firmware images the SUIT manifest format was developed {{I-D.ietf-suit-manifest}}.
+To protect firmware images, the SUIT manifest format was developed {{I-D.ietf-suit-manifest}}.
 It provides a bundle of metadata, including where to find the payload, the devices to which it applies and a security wrapper.